Maaxboon/DGTC/README.md

 1. Understanding the basics
 2. Structuring Web Pages with HTML
 3. Designing Web Pages with CSS
+4. Making Web Pages Interactive with JavaScript